peytoncordero/DRI25/pandas.md

 ## Read in a CSV file as a DataFrame

 Next, we will read in our dataset saved as a CSV file.
+We will specifically work with the refugee-arrivals-by-destination.csv dataset, which contains data about refugee arrivals to the United States between 2005 and 2015, including the number of refugees who arrived in each U.S. city and state, the year that they arrived, and the country from which they arrived.

-We will specifically work with the refugee-arrivals-by-destination.csv dataset.
-You want to make sure you save the dataset in the same location as your Jupyter Notebook, in this case the pandas_workshop folder saved on your Desktop.
+You want to make sure you save the dataset in the same location as your Jupyter Notebook, in this case the pandas_workshop folder.

 ```python
 refugee_df = pd.read_csv('refugee-arrivals-by-destination.csv', delimiter=",", encoding='utf-8')
 ```

-- With this command, we have created a **Pandas DataFrame** object, which is a 2-dimensional labeled data structure with columns of different types.
+- With this command, we are creating a **Pandas DataFrame** object, which is a 2-dimensional labeled data structure with columns of different types.
 You can think of it like a spreadsheet or SQL table, or a dictionary of Series objects.
 - It is common practice to abbreviate DataFrame with “df”, as in refugee_df.
 - When reading in the CSV file, we also specified the encoding and delimiter.
 The delimiter specifies the character that separates or “delimits” the columns in our dataset.
 For CSV files, the delimiter is usually a comma but it can also be a tab.
 - UTF is “Unicode Transformation Format”, and ‘8’ means 8-bit values are used in the encoding.
 It is one of the most efficient and convenient encoding formats.
 In Python, strings are by default in utf-8 format which means each alphabet corresponds to a unique code point.
 Setting the encoding format ensures our strings are uniform.